FForthmann/FForthmann/README.md

 I am Fabian, a Dual student of Applied Computer Science from Hamburg, Germany.

+*Fulltime scout 🏕️ and lifelong learner 📚.*

+At the moment involved in learning:

+- 🏝️ Java
+- 🤖 Python
+- 📈 Tableau

 <!--
 **FForthmann/FForthmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.